giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 ### Determining the release version and inspecting release details

-As a user with access to the Giant Swarm API and being a member of the organization owning the cluster, you can use both the web UI or the CLI to find out what release version your tenant cluster currently has.
+As a user with access to the Giant Swarm API, and being a member of the organization owning the cluster, you can use either the web UI or the CLI to find out the current release version of your tenant cluster.

 In the web UI, both the cluster overview and the cluster details page show the release version number.
 In the cluster details page you can click the release version number to get more information about a release.